virtuald/frc-gcc-vm/README.md

 Start the VM
 ============

-Open up a command prompt and run the following command:
+Open up a command prompt/terminal and run the following commands.

+	$ cd <this directory>
     $ vagrant up

 If all is well, a bunch of stuff will happen and you'll have a VM that will